ChampionSamay1644/custom_yolo/docs/en/guides/isolating-segmentation-objects.md

 Explore the benefits of using YOLO in the [Segment Task documentation](../tasks/segment.md).

-### Can I save isolated objects including the background using Ultralytics YOLO11?
+### Can I save isolated objects including the background using numa_ultralytics YOLO11?

-Yes, this is a built-in feature in Ultralytics YOLO11.
+Yes, this is a built-in feature in numa_ultralytics YOLO11.
 Use the `save_crop` argument in the `predict()` method.
 For example:

 ```python
 results = model.predict(source="path/to/your/image.jpg", save_crop=True)